sonicfurqan/CSS-101/08. Sizing Units/readme.md

 # Percentage (%)

-    Specify that element can occupy the defined percentage avilabel to it from parent element
+    Specify that element can occupy the defined percentage available to it from the parent element

     Note:
-    1. When % is applied to position fixed element then refence is view port
+    1. When % is applied to position fixed element then the reference is viewport

     2.1.
-When % is applied to position absolute/static/relative element then refence is nearest parent element that has postion applied to it
+When % is applied to position absolute/static/relative element then the reference is the nearest parent element that has a position applied to it

 # em (em)